Myzhar/ros2_test_composition/README.md

 Use the command

     ros2 launch ros2_test_composition test_composition.launch.py

 to automatically create the Container and load the two components.

-Finally use `Ctrl+C` to kill the launch process and all the nodes.
+Finally, use `Ctrl+C` to kill the launch process and all the nodes.

-If everything works correctly and all the desctructors are called, you should get something similar to this:
+If everything works correctly and all the destructors are called, you should get something similar to this:

 ```bash
 $ ros2 launch ros2_test_composition test_composition.launch.py